yaxing/operating-system-scheduler-simulater/README.txt

 4. FCFS, RR, SJFS has the same basic logit that has been defined in their super class: Strategy. they only need to override their own running arbitrate & queue sorting & preemptive detection functions.

+5. If processes come after cpu running for a few cycles (all processes are NEW at a certain cycle), e.g. input2.txt, program will indicate CPU is idle and output CPU IDLE

 //===========FCFS specific==========//